windingwind/zotero-better-notes/README.md

 ### Set a new knowledge

-After the plugin installtion, click the menu on the top panel to "creat new knoledge workspace".
+After the plugin installtion, click the menu on the top panel to "create new knowledge workspace".

 ![img](image/README/1651896159066.png)